aa-fiu-classes/cnt-4713-web/project-2.md

   * Send UDP packet with `ACK` flag including the first part of the specified file.

 - The client should gracefully process incorrect hostname and port number and exist with a non-zero exit code (you can assume that the specified file is always correct).
-In addition to exit, the client must print out on standard error (`std::cerr`) an error message that starts with `ERROR:` string.
+In addition to exit, the client must print out on standard error (using `sys.stderr.write()`) an error message that starts with `ERROR:` string.

 - After file is successfully transferred file (all bytes acknowledged), the client should gracefully terminate the connection